salmantec/HackerRankProblems/README.md

 # HackerRankProblems
-To solve the Hacker Rank Problems
+Try to solve the Hacker Rank Problems